giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

 EOF
 ```

 This will select all pods with the `foo: bar` label in the namespace `charlie` and add the `node_name` label to the logs metadata.
+More examples can be found [here](https://github.com/giantswarm/alloy-app/blob/main/helm/alloy/examples/logs/podlogs.yaml).

 Logs lines can then be viewed in `Grafana`UI on the `Explore` page; learn more about this in [Exploring logs with LogQL]({{< relref "/tutorials/observability/data-exploration/exploring-logs" >}}).